touist/touist/README.md

 [![Screenshot of the graphical interface with a QBF problem](docs/images/screenshot.png)](https://github.com/maelvalais/allumettes)

-## Try it
+## Install

-1. The main command-line program, `touist`, can be installed using opam:

-       opam install touist

-   Or if you want to try the latest changes:

-       opam pin add touist --dev-repo

-   If you want to use the optional solvers, they must be installed first so that `touist` knows you want to include them:

-   * SMT solver: `opam install yices2`
-   * QBF solver: `opam install qbf`

-   and then `opam reinstall/install touist`.

-   Now, if we want to know if `a ⋀ b ⇒ c` is satisfiable:

-       echo 'a and b => c' | touist - --solve

-2. TouIST also has a java-based graphical interface (which embeds the command-line tool).
+1. TouIST has a java-based graphical interface (which embeds the command-line tool).
 It be downloaded in the [releases] page and is available for Linux, Windows and macOS.
 Two options are available: the plain **jar** for any platform or the non-signed **native** version for macOS and